musetrainer/.github/profile/README.md

 # MuseTrainer 🎹

+> MusicXML Piano Trainer app for iPad and the Web.

 The only app you'll need for all the songs out there 🎵 🎶

+---

 [Discussions][1] &middot; [FAQ][4] &middot; [Web app][2] &middot; [iOS app][3]